5 Top Types of Email Marketing That Get Replies (With Writing Tips)

 • Impressions

-Tools like Google Analytics and social media metrics help you track and assess your content’s effectiveness.
+Tools like Google Analytics and social media metrics help you track and assess your content’s performance.

 Audit tip: Look at your last blog post or newsletter.
 Did people click through?
 Did they stay long enough to read your key points?
 To audit your content quickly to see if it reaches the right clients, get my free checklist.